krmannix/albums/README.md

 * Queen Alone / Lady Wray
 * TX Jelly / The Texas Gentleman
 * Love on Ice / tobi lou
+* The Lil Smokies / The Lil Smokies